Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: The framework of our kinetic theory for the dilute inertial suspension

-We emphasize that Eq.~\eqref{Langevin_eq} contains both the collision term and the thermal noise, where the noise represents random and uncorrelated collisions between gas molecules and the suspended grains.
-Although some previous papers~\cite{Tsao95,Sangani96} ignored the thermal noise, the existence of the thermal noise is crucially important because (i) thanks to this term, the system can reach a thermal equilibrium state characterized by $T_{\rm ex}$, (ii) the background viscosity $\eta_0$ and the drag $\zeta$ become zero if we take the limit $T_{\rm ex}\to 0$, (iii) relatively small suspensions which are the target of our study are affected by the thermal noise if there is no external shear and (iv) the Newtonian rheology cannot be recovered at $T_{\rm ex}=0$ in zero shear limit, as will be shown.
-Of course, the thermal noise is not important if collisions between grains plays important roles in large shear cases.
-We also note that the inertial effects are believed to be important for inertial suspensions for large shear rate.
-Indeed, the large shear regime can be characterized by the large Stokes number ${\rm St}=\rho_p\sigma^2\dot\gamma/\eta_0$ where $\rho_p$ is the mass density of a suspended particle.
-The Stokes number can be interpreted as the ratio of the kinetic energy $m C_0^2/2$ to the work $\eta_0 \sigma^2 C_0$ due to the drag force proportional to $\eta_0 \sigma$, where $C_0=\sigma \dot\gamma$ is the characteristic speed for collisions of particles.
-(In other words, the Stokes number is expressed as ${\rm St}=\tau_r/\tau_p$ where $\tau_r= m/3\pi\eta_0 \sigma=\zeta^{-1}$ and $\tau_p=\sigma/C_0=\dot\gamma^{-1}$ are, respectively, the relaxation time due to the drag force and the passing time of the particle scale $\sigma$ with the speed $C_0$~\cite{Ichiki95}.
-Therefore, small ( large ) ${\rm St}$ corresponds to collisionless (collisional) regime.
+We emphasize that Eq.~\eqref{Langevin_eq} contains both the collision and the thermal noise.
+Although some previous papers~\cite{Tsao95,Sangani96} ignored the thermal noise, the existence of the thermal noise is crucially important because (i) thanks to this term, the system can reach a thermal equilibrium state characterized by $T_{\rm ex}$, (ii) the background viscosity $\eta_0$ and the drag $\zeta$ become zero if we take the limit $T_{\rm ex}\to 0$, (iii) relatively small suspensions, which are the target of our study, are affected by the thermal noise if there is no external shear and (iv) the Newtonian rheology cannot be recovered at $T_{\rm ex}=0$ in zero shear limit, as will be shown.
+It is obvious that aerosol particles can diffuse because of the thermal fluctuations~\cite{Friedlander}.
+Of course, the thermal noise is not important for high shear regime because the inertial collisions between grains play dominant roles.
+We can use the Stokes number ${\rm St}=\rho_p\sigma^2\dot\gamma/\eta_0$ where $\rho_p$ is the mass density of a suspended particle to characterize whether the inertial or the noise term is dominant.\footnote{ The Stokes number can be interpreted as the ratio of the kinetic energy $m C_0^2/2$ to the work $\eta_0 \sigma^2 C_0$ due to the drag force proportional to $\eta_0 \sigma$, where $C_0=\sigma \dot\gamma$ is the characteristic speed for collisions of particles.
+In other words, the Stokes number is expressed as ${\rm St}=\dot\gamma/\zeta$.
+Therefore, small (large) ${\rm St}$ corresponds to collisionless (collisional) regime.
 We also note that ${\rm St}$ is proportional to the P\'{e}clet number ${\rm Pe}=3\pi \eta_0\dot\gamma \sigma^3/(4T_{\rm ex}) \propto \dot\gamma/\sqrt{T_{\rm ex}}\sim {\rm St}$.
-Thus, the low shear regime is dominated by the thermal motion.)
-Therefore, both contributions can coexist only for the transient regime between two limiting (low shear and high shear) cases.
+Thus, the rheology in the low shear regime is governed by the thermal motion. } Therefore, both contributions can coexist only for the transient regime between two limiting (low shear and high shear) cases.